hbenl/vscode-example-test-adapter/README.md

-# Implementing a Test Adapter for Visual Studio Code
+# Example Test Adapter for Visual Studio Code

 This repository contains an example for implementing a `TestAdapter` extension that works with the [Test Explorer](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer) extension.

+More documentation can be found in the [Test Adapter API repository](https://github.com/hbenl/vscode-test-adapter-api).

 ## Setup